 It doesn’t matter that you are not a fan of touristy places and you prefer to avoid crowds.
 Venice is simply too amazing to be left out of your Italy itinerary.
-There is hardly a low season in this beautiful Italian city, and one of the best times to go is during the famous Venice Carnival in February, one of the best and most picturesque celebrations for Carnival in Italy.
+There is hardly a low season in this beautiful Italian city.
+One of the best times to go is during the famous Venice Carnival in February, one of the best and most picturesque celebrations for Carnival in Italy.

 How was this possible?
 By hiding behind a mask.

 Considered a sort of relief valve to keep social tensions under control, Venice Carnival, like pretty much all carnivals, originates from ancestral rituals performed at the end of the winter to welcome the warm season and augur well for a generous harvest.

 The first written document mentioning Carnevale di Venezia dates back to 1094 when the city was under the rule of Doge Vitale Falier.
 It was officially declared a public holiday in 1296 when the Republican Senate set it on the last day of Lent.
 Although now the Carnival comes right before Lent, a sort of concession to wild fun before the month of repentance that leads to Easter.